republik/plattform/packages/styleguide/src/components/Editor/docs.md

   attrs: {
     isVoid: true,
     editUi: true,
-    isMain: true
+    propagateDelete: true
   }
 }
 ```

-In order to edit your node's custom data, you have to define a `Form` property in the config.
-When the writer double clicks on an element, the editor checks whether such a form exists on this element's config and/or its parents.
-If the answer is yes, the forms are loaded in a modal.
+In order to edit a node's custom data, we define a `Form` property in the config.
+Then, when someone double clicks on the element, the editor loads the form in an overlay.
+Parent elements' forms are pulled out and displayed as well.

-*Note: The `Component` in this config is a good example of a Slate-compliant component: `attributes` are spread on the root div and `children` are returned last. `src` is an attribute of `element` and gets passed to `<FigureImage/>` as prop.*

 #### Putting Things Together